-2) Pour over 1/2 cup of coarse sea salt and mix with your hands.
-Let sit for about 40 minutes to an hour, mixing a few times with your hands.
+2) Pour over about 1/4 cup of coarse sea salt and mix with your hands.
+Let sit for about 30 minutes, mixing a few times with your hands.
 Then rinse and strain several times in cold water to rinse off as much salt as you can.
 I recommend you even soak in cold water for a few minutes and then rinse several times.

 3) To make the chili paste, heat up the water and stir in the rice flour until mixed.
 Simmer gently on low heat until it starts to thicken slightly and then turn the heat off and let cool.
 Add in the gochugaru to make a thickish chili paste.